Autumn 2026 Meeting

 • You are uncertain whether you have correctly identified the root cause of current performance constraints.

-• You want peer challenge from practitioners who have navigated similar decisions, not presentations or vendor perspectives.
+• You want peer challenge from practitioners who have navigated similar journeys, not presentations or vendor-led agendas.

 Who not for